AyushStu/BookStore/README.md

 ## Installation

 Before running the application, make sure you have Node.js and npm installed.
-Then, follow these steps:
+Then, follow these :

 ```bash
 git clone https://github.com/Ayushstu/BookStore.git